- A Plague Tale: Innocence

 Halo: The Master Chief Collection

 The Master Chief Collection contains five games: Halo: Combat Evolved, Halo 2, Halo 3, Halo 3 ODST, Halo: Reach, and Halo 4.
-Throughout most of them, you'll play as the iconic Master Chief as you fight off alien threats and save humanity.
+You'll play as the iconic Master Chief throughout most of them as you fight off alien threats and save humanity.
 All of the games have their strengths and weaknesses, and some have special places in our hearts.

 Hellblade: Senua's Sacrifice